orey/papers/docs/blog/022-ContentAndLaw.md

 ## Filming everything to feed the hungry AI

-As AI models like Sora become more sophisticated, their hunger for high-quality, real-world data—especially video—is limitless.
-This leads to an intriguing, almost dystopian thought experiment: If we don't have enough cinematic-quality footage to train the next generation of autonomous cars, world simulators, or immersive AR systems, should we simply **film everything**?
+As AI models like Sora become more sophisticated, their hunger for high-quality, real-world data is limitless.
+This leads to an intriguing, almost dystopian thought experiment: If we don't have enough cinematic-quality footage to train the next generation of autonomous cars, world simulators, or immersive AR systems, should we simply *film everything*?

 The parallel is Google Maps, which systematically captured the world's streets to build a geographic model.
 Extending this logic to video would mean permanently mounting billions of cameras—on every vehicle, street corner, and wearable device—to create a continuous, multi-perspective record of human life and physics in action.

-This strategy could remind of [Borges](https://en.wikipedia.org/wiki/Jorge_Luis_Borges)' short story *North North-West* where a writer want to capture the full essence of the reality of the world.
+This strategy could remind of [Borges](https://en.wikipedia.org/wiki/Jorge_Luis_Borges)' short story *North North-West* where a writer wants to capture the full essence of the reality of the world.
 He intends to describe with words the entire world in all its details.
 Realizing the immensity of the task, he decides to start by describing his country, then his region, then his town, then his house, then his office, then his desk and finally the north north-west corner of his desk (hence the title of the short story).

 In our case, to what level of details should we stop?
 Should we also film every willing human?
 At every stage of his life?